deanmoses/zenphoto-json-rest-api/README.md

 ## Usage
 Use your normal gallery URLs but add a query string parameter named "`json`" to get a JSON representation.
 This works for albums, images and search results.

-Add "`json=deep`" to return information about all descendant albums.  `deep` is ignored on images and searches.
+Add "`json=deep`" to return information about all descendant albums.
+Otherwise it will only return information about immediate child albums.  `deep` is ignored on images and searches.

 Examples:
 * `http://mysite.com/myAlbum/?json` get JSON about myAlbum and its immediate children